in28minutes/cloud.in28minutes.com/_posts/2020-06-06-ec2-placement-groups.md

 ---
 layout:     post
-title:      AWS EC2 Placement Groups - Certification
+title:      EC2 Placement Groups - AWS Certification
 date:       2020-06-06 12:31:19
 summary:    Let's get a quick overview of EC2 Placement Groups from an AWS certification perspective.
 We will look at important certification questions regarding EC2 Placement Groups.
 We will look at the three types of EC2 Placement Groups - Cluster, Spread and Partition.
-categories:  AWS_CERTIFICATION EC2
+categories:  AWS_CLOUD EC2
 permalink:  /aws-certification-ec2-placement-groups
 ---